efsalvarenga/arrival_pcs/context/religions.md

 But there were those who coveted this knowledge, who sought to wield the power of magic for their own dark purposes.
 Among them was the sorceress Malora, a dark and twisted figure who had long lusted after the secrets of the Mystran clergy.
 Malora had amassed an army of followers, all eager to aid her in her quest for power.
 They stormed the temples of Mystra, their weapons clashing against the stone walls as they sought to breach the sanctums within.
 The Mystran clergy fought back with all their might, unleashing powerful spells and incantations in a desperate bid to protect their knowledge.
 But Malora was relentless, her dark magic tearing through their defenses and leaving a trail of destruction in her wake.
 In the end, the Mystran pantheon was shattered, their temples in ruins and their followers scattered to the winds.
 The clergy themselves were hunted down and executed, their knowledge lost to the ages.

 But there was one among them who had managed to survive: a young acolyte named Tahlia.
 With the remaining knowledge and power of the Mystran clergy at her disposal, Tahlia began a new quest: to re-establish the creed of Mystra and empower the other gods and goddesses of the much younger Yotunn pantheon.
 She traveled the length and breadth of Guemenos, seeking out the remnants of the old pantheon and rallying them to her cause.
 With her unparalleled mastery of magic, she was able to restore their strength and imbue them with new power, building the traditions of the Yotunn Ancestors.
-Once Tahlua passed away she was given a special position within the pantheon, serving Rurkinar as an Angel Hound spirit.
+Once Tahlia passed away she was given a special position within the pantheon, serving Rurkinar as an Angel Hound spirit.

 ### Rurkinar
 ***The Brown Eagle***